 To date, the RBWCD has completed a Phase 1 White River Storage Feasibility Study which included the review of 23+ potential storage locations.
 These 23+ sites were whittled down to 3 top prospects, but after on the ground review, one site was determined to be unsuitable and eliminated from the selection process.
 As before, the Wolf Creek location rose to the top of the list as the best prospect for development and was included in the State Water Plan.
 In 2014 the RBWCD filed with the State of Colorado two water rights applications for the Wolf Creek site, one for a main-stem dam/reservoir, and the second for an off-channel dam/reservoir.

-With the preferred alternatives identified we developed a Scope of Work for a Phase 2 White River Storage Feasibility Study which will focus on the best method to Fill and Drain, create equally detailed plans for both alternative reservoir sites, and determine the maximum size of the chosen option.
+With the preferred alternatives identified they developed a Scope of Work for a Phase 2 White River Storage Feasibility Study which will focus on the best method to Fill and Drain, create equally detailed plans for both alternative reservoir sites, and determine the maximum size of the chosen option.

-With the completion and adoption of the State Water Plan by Governor Hickenlooper and many other entities, we have begun the process of developing a White River Management Plan which, after completion, will be adopted by the US Fish and Wildlife as a Programmatic Biological Opinion (PBO).
+With the completion and adoption of the State Water Plan by Governor Hickenlooper and many other entities, they have begun the process of developing a White River Management Plan which, after completion, will be adopted by the US Fish and Wildlife as a Programmatic Biological Opinion (PBO).
 The White River Management Plan and PBO is a necessary step to the creation of a reservoir within the White River drainage.

 TAYLOR DRAW DAM AND RESEVOIR

 In 1983 Taylor Draw Dam was constructed, creating Kenney Reservoir.
 One hundred percent of the dam was funded by the taxpayers of western Rio Blanco County, including the Town of Rangely.
 Taylor Dam Website